What is a Personal Loan?

 - The freedom to use the money however you choose

-The downside of an unsecured personal loan is that it will generally have higher rates than a secured personal loan.
+The downside is that it will generally have higher rates than a secured personal loan.

 Secured Personal Loans

 A secured personal loan uses one of your assets as security.
-This type of personal loan is often used to purchase a car, but other types of assets can be used as well.
+They are often used to purchase a car, but other types of assets can be used as well.
 You can use existing assets (such as your home or existing vehicle) as collateral, or you can use the asset you purchase with the funds.

 The two main benefits of a secured personal loan are: